Vital91/node-red-contrib-ecowatt/README.md

 ##Usage

-- It is allowed only one call every 15mn to the API, subsequent calls are blocked until thz time out.
+- It is allowed only one call every 15mn to the API, subsequent calls are blocked until time out occure.
 - Option "Use RTE Sandbox URL" allow unlimited calls but the structure returned is always the same (usefull to understand the format).